*This information was last updated July 10, 2020 and is subject to regular updates.

 5. What steps has VON taken to protect its clients, employees, and volunteers?

-We have been screening clients before every visit since mid-January, and are updating our screening tools constantly as Public Health adapts requirements.
-We ask client and their household caregiver/family members about symptoms of illness, travel history and contact with others who may have travelled and are ill.
-If a client or household caregiver/family member screens positive, we have steps to take to ensure that they receive the most appropriate care.
-Public Health requires VON to report when there is a positive screen and Public health determines if there is a need for further assessment.
-VON follows the Public Health directions for care to the client and family/household members using the standards for Infection Prevent and Control and precautions.
+We have been screening clients before every visit since mid-January and are updating our screening tools constantly as Public Health adapts requirements.
+Screening question generally ask both clients and their household members about symptoms of illness, travel history and contact with others who may have been exposed to COVID-19.
+If a client or household caregiver/family member answers yes to screening questions, we have steps to take to ensure that they receive the most appropriate care, including directing them to contact their provincial health unit to access a COVID-19 assessment or further treatment.
+Any clients in need of urgent care will be directed to their Emergency Department.
+Public Health requires VON to report when there is a positive screen.
+VON follows all Public Health directions for care to the client and family/household members using the standards for Infection Prevention and Control and precautions.
+We also provide positive screen clients with a VON-issued face mask for them to wear while receiving VON care.

 We are ensuring that front-line service providers are equipped with required personal protective equipment (PPE) as directed by Public Health.
 This means that our providers will wear PPE in accordance with government in Ontario and Nova Scotia directions.
-All VON frontline service providers wear face masks when they are delivering clinical care and/or having face-to-face contact with a client.
+All VON frontline service providers wear face masks and eye protection when they are delivering clinical care and/or having face-to-face contact with a client.
+If a staff member is faced with a situation where proper PPE is not accessible to them, they will not provide care until the suitable PPE is available.

 We have increased our already stringent infection control procedures in VON spaces where services are coordinated or delivered.
 VON follows best practice in infection prevention and control during normal times, and is ensuring that everyone: